zfireear/Machine-Learning/convolutional_neural_network/common_cnn.md

 It is apparent that the distribution of all possible path lengths follows a Binomial distribution.
 The ResNet did not solve the vanishing gradients problem for very long paths, and that ResNet actually enables training very deep network by shortening its effective paths.

+## Inception Network
+Base idea: concatenate all the outputs, and let the network learn whatever parameters it wants to use, what the combinatins of these filter size are at once.
+Also can use 1×1 conv within it to reduce computational cost significantly.